The rising popularity of black and white photographs of animals in the wild

 Shortly afterwards, the digital revolution took hold making photography more accessible to more people.
 One medium that photographers jumped all over was that of black and white.

-It became easy to convert a picture to black and white with a few keystrokes, unlike the alternative of spending an evening in a darkroom with chemicals and paper.
-It was easy, and anyone could do it.
+It became easy to convert a picture to black and white with a few keystrokes, unlike the alternative of spending an evening in a darkroom using chemicals and paper.
+It was easier, and anyone could do it.
 But therein lay a problem.

 Only, as with wildlife photography in black and white, these early efforts didn’t always look very good.